-LTI’s liquid penetrant inspection department is equipped to inspect products up to 25 ft. long such as pipe, tubing and barstock.
-We’re equipped with three large penetrant dip tanks, a 25 ft. dwell tank and a large inspection room with three high-intensity black lights.
-Lab Testing performs both fluorescent penetrant inspection and red visible dye penetrant inspection.
-We offer water-washable and post-emulsifiable fluorescent penetrants in sensitivity levels 2, 3 and 4 to meet your specification or application and use high-quality Magnaflux materials for all types of liquid penetrant inspection.
+LTI’s liquid penetrant inspection department is capable of inspecting products up to 25 ft. long such as pipe, tubing and barstock.
+Our lab is equipped with three large penetrant dip tanks, a 25 ft. dwell tank and a large inspection room with three high-intensity black lights for viewing the fluorescent dye penetrant.
+We routinely perform both fluorescent penetrant inspection and red visible dye penetrant inspection.
+Only high-quality Magnaflux materials are used to perform all types of liquid penetrant inspection.
+Both water-washable and post-emulsifiable fluorescent penetrants in sensitivity levels 2, 3 and 4 are available to meet your specification or application.

 Dye Penetrant Inspection Summary